 - 1. Upon entering the classroom, take your seat promptly and quietly. - 2.
-Cellphones and other PEDs should be off and not visible during the school day.
+Cellphones and other PEDs should be off and not visible or in use during the school day.
 Students should adhere to District Policy JICJ POSSESSION/USE OF PERSONAL ELECTRONIC DEVICES OR DISTRICT-OWNED DEVICES - 3.
 Bring proper materials to class: LAPTOPS, TEXTBOOKS, HOMEWORK, PAPER, PENS, and NOTEBOOKS. - 4.
 Class will be dismissed by the teacher, not by the bell.
 No gathering at the door waiting for the bell. - 5.
 Speaking out or expressing disapproval when another has the floor is both rude and unfair. - 6.
-No food or drink should be brought into the classroom without the permission of the teacher. - 7.
+Students are not allowed to use food ordering services during the school day ie Doordash.
+All items will be confiscated. - 7.
+No food or drink should be brought into the classroom without the permission of the teacher. - 8.
 Students are not allowed to leave class to purchase items from the vending machines.
-All items purchased during class time will be confiscated. - 8.
+All items purchased during class time will be confiscated. - 9.
 Students are expected to be in class ready to begin when the bell rings.
 Classrooms will adhere to the 30/30 rule.
 During the first and last 30 minutes of class, students will not be allowed to leave class, unless it is determined to be necessary by the teacher.